Course Outline

 • Overview of Angular and its key features

-• Exploring the Angular framework and architecture
+• Detailed explanation of the Angular framework and architecture

-• Highlighting new features in Angular 14
+• Highlights of new features in Angular 14

 Fundamentals of TypeScript

-• Understanding the syntax of TypeScript
+• Explanation of TypeScript syntax

-• Defining variables, arrays, interfaces, and generics
+• Defining variables, arrays, interfaces, and generics in TypeScript

 • Type definitions in functions